Small Church -- Generous Spirit!

 There are a number of ways you can serve others through giving.
 There is no donation too small or too large as all gifts are used for the betterment of St. Francis or the world in which we live.
 These various options allow you to donate in a way that suits you and your circumstances the best.

 Type the amount you'd like to donate in the box below.
-After clicking the Donate button you will be taken to a PayPal screen where you can either give using your credit card, or login to PayPal and give.
+After clicking the Make your Donation button you will be taken to a PayPal screen where you can either give using your credit card, or login to PayPal and give.

 Ways to support St. Francis

 Below you will see descriptions of all the ways you can help St. Francis financially.
 If you know what you want to do, click the button above to enter the secure portal for online contributions and gifts.

 - Cash or check.
 Place your cash or check in the offertory plate or mail to St. Francis of Assisi, PO Box 265, Chapin, SC 29036.

 - Electronic Funds Transfer (EFT).
 Please contact the finance office.

 - Credit card.
 Please use the donation portal or contact the Finance Office.
 If you are giving by credit card, the church would ask that you consider adding an extra 3% to cover the bank processing and transaction fees charge to St. Francis of Assisi.

 - Gifts of Stocks or Securities.
 Please contact the Finance office for details on processing this type of transaction.